jroucheton/cloud-best-practices/jenkins/jenkins.md

 **Benefits:**
 * Pipeline as delarative is more human readable.
-* Declarative pipeline is maintained by Jenkins community.
+* Declarative pipeline is more maintained by Jenkins community.

 ## Working with stages
 Pipelines should be defined using [stages](https://jenkins.io/doc/book/pipeline/syntax/#stages) section which are where the bulk of the "work" described by a Pipeline will be located.
 At a minimum it is recommended that stages contain at least one stage directive for each discrete part of the continuous delivery process, such as **Checkout**, **Build** and **Delivery**.